epomeranz/about_you/README.md

 The Stacked packages I use in the MVVM architecture does not provide a good locator service for instances that need parameters for their constructor.
 At the moment the view is declaring the VM instead of using dependency inversion.
 In future apps I would like to explore getx and replace the locator service with dependency injection
 Otherwise this archtecture it's a good approach to a SOLID architecture.

+## Features included in this demo:
+* SOLID priciples architecture
+* pagination in list view
+* Support for localization
+* mockup services
+* MVVM Architecture
+* light Unit Testing of one View Model
+* published to web demo (see link below)
+* Pretty aweful design (I'm not a good designer :p)
+* etc.

 ## Live Demo

 You can see the app running in web at